so2turk/pexels-search/README.md

 - Docker

 ## Sofar

 - [x] Create a repository
 - [x] Create a README file with projection of the project
+- [x] Create backend with Node.js / Express.js
+- [x] Create routes for Pexels API
+  - [x] Create controller to get images/vids
+  - [x] Check routes with Postman

 ## What's Next?

 (order may change)
-- [ ] Create backend with Node.js / Express.js
-- [ ] Create route for Pexels API

 - [ ] Create frontend with React
 - [ ] Setup Docker for development
 - [ ] Build page for images/vids display